 With rounded bodies and beautiful contours, fire bowls are trendy and well suited to modern or European-style outdoor spaces.
-Their streamlined design doesn’t allow for much or any storage, though some propane fire bowls have hidden tank compartments.
-This style is about innovation and making a statement, which is apparent in Fire & Water Bowls that combine fire and water features to create a striking piece of outdoor décor.
+Their relatively streamlined design doesn’t allow for much or any storage, though some propane fire bowls have hidden tank compartments.
+This style is about innovation and making a statement, which is apparent in the many styles and shapes that help invoke a striking piece of outdoor décor.

 Tabletop Fire Pits

 These small-scale models are designed to be centerpieces for a dining table or anywhere else that might need a bit of light, warmth, and ambiance.
 Lovinflame makes some of our favorite tabletop models, a few of which can be used either indoors or outdoors.
 They’re usually fueled by either a liquid or gel fuel that burns very cleanly, not to mention they give you all the charm of a fire pit while exerting only a tiny footprint.

 No need to overthink this one.
 Fire pit tables are exactly what they sound like — a table with a built-in fire pit!
 Perfect for nighttime meals or wine tastings on cold evenings, these models come in different heights to fit your preference or current patio furniture.
 You can also purchase a complete fire pit set with chairs at the appropriate height, and there are even units with interchangeable pit and ice bucket inserts.

 Fire Pit Grills